jflam/ai-app-starter-postgres/README.md

 | `npm run build` | Production build to `client/dist/` |
 | `npm run preview` | Preview the build locally |

 The SPA calls `/api/fortunes/random`; Vite proxies the request to the Express server during development.
+In production, it uses the `VITE_API_BASE_URL` environment variable to target the deployed API.

 ### docker-compose.yml